 - Need – The work the market will pay you for

 Check all three of those boxes, and you’ll also be in a positioning sweet spot.
-You’ll be able to own some aspect of “distinctiveness,” “bestness” or “onlyness.”
+You’ll be able to own some aspect of “distinctive,” “best” or “only.”

-This will sharpen your marketing, which should reinforce who you serve, how you serve them, why you’re different and why that matters to them.
+This will also sharpen your marketing, which should reinforce who you serve, how you serve them, why you’re different and why that matters.
+When you give value away, people rightfully see you as an expert.

-Because part of being more sought-after is being more credible, you should support your positioning with proof points.
-These include testimonials, case studies, client list, work samples, process overview, pedigree, and so on.
+Credibility will also make you more credible.
+So support your positioning with proof points.
+These can include testimonials, case studies, client list, work samples, process overviews, pedigree, and so on.

 Think of proof points as overcoming objections in advance.
 Your prospects are taking a huge risk when they hire you.
 They’re placing their budgets, their objectives and their reputations in your hands.
 This is not something to take lightly!
 Use proof points to assuage their fears and concerns.